Singular values of large non-central random matrices: Asymptotic normality of singular values

 To verify normality of the limit, we show that the matrix $\mZ_0$ is asymptotically centered normal, so formula \eqref{eq:Z_r} gives a bivariate normal distribution in the limit.
-Denoting as previously by $X_{i,j}$ the entries of matrix $\mC=\mDD-\E\mDD$, we have
+Denoting as previously by $X_{i,j}$ the entries of matrix $\mC=\mDD-\E\mDD$, \eqref{eq:tildeZ_0} gives

 with independent $N(0,1)$ random variables $\zeta_1,\dots,\zeta_4$.